 Costumed actors portraying the Edison’s, the Ford’s and their friends can be found milling about, giving visitors a glimpse into how these wealthy residents lived during that time period.

 Go inside Edison’s Laboratory on a 60 minute Inside the Lab Tour to learn about the operation of the historic Edison Botanical Research Laboratory, a National Historic Chemical Landmark, which has undergone an extensive two-year restoration.
 Inside the Lab Tour is an exciting, in-depth tour that is not combined with any other Edison Ford Estates tour.
-Tours are offered each Tuesday and Friday at 10:30 a.m.
+Tours are offered on Tuesdays at 10:30 a.m.
 Admission is $10.00 for members, $40.00 for adult non-members and $16.00 for children ages 6-12.

 For additional information about the river cruises and tours call Edison Ford 239.472.5300 or visit them at www.edisonfordwinterestates.org